gzcch/gzcch.github.io/_pages/about.md

 ---

 I am an undergraduated student majoring in Computer Science and Technology at Yingcai Honors College, <a href="https://en.uestc.edu.cn/" target="_blank"> University of Electronic Science and Technology of China (UESTC)</a>.
-My research interests focus on Alignment in AI, Large Vision-Language Models, and Multimodal learning.
+My research interests focus on Alignment in AI, Large Multimodal Models, and Multimodal representation learning.

 I previously worked as a machine-learning intern at UESTC, where I had the privilege of collaborating with Prof. <a href="https://scholar.google.com/citations?user=M7Ocw0YAAAAJ&hl=zh-CN&oi=ao" target="_blank"> Yazhou Ren</a>